NVIDIA/Megatron-LM/README.md

 ## BERT Task Evaluation
 <a id="race-evaluation"></a>
 ### RACE Evaluation
 The following script finetunes the BERT model for evaluation on the [RACE dataset](http://www.cs.cmu.edu/~glai1/data/race/).
 The `TRAIN_DATA` and `VALID_DATA` directory contain the RACE dataset as separate `.txt` files.
+Note that for RACE, the batch size is the number of RACE query's to evaluate.
+Since each RACE query has four samples, the effective batch size passed through the model will be four times the batch size specified on the command line.

 <pre>
 TRAIN_DATA="data/RACE/train/middle"